chusan17/yold-system/README.md

 ```
 Once training finished, `yolov4-tiny-custom_best.weights` would be generated in `backup` folder.
 <br>
-This weight and `obj.data.txt` `obj.names.txt` `yolov4-tiny-custom.cfg` should be put into Jetson Nano 2GB to do inference at local environment.
+This weight and `obj.data.txt` `obj.names` `yolov4-tiny-custom.cfg` should be put into Jetson Nano 2GB to do inference at local environment.
 <br>
 ## Setting up Jetson Nano 2GB